Bebe and Louis Barron: Forbidden Planet

 The producers of the film had originally wanted to hire Harry Partch to do the music score.
 The Barrons were brought in to do only about twenty minutes of sound effects.
 After the producers heard the initial sample score, the Barrons were assigned an hour and ten minutes of the rest of the film.
 The studio wanted to move the couple to Hollywood where most of the film scores were produced at the time.
 But the couple would not budge, and took the work back to their New York studio.

 The music and the sound effects stunned the audience.
 During the preview of the movie when the sounds of the spaceship landing on Altair IV filled the theater, the audience broke out in spontaneous applause.
 Later, the Barrons turned over their audio creation to GNP Crescendo records for distribution.
 GNP had previously demonstrated its expertise in producing and marketing science fiction film soundtracks and executive album producer Neil Norman had proclaimed the film (and the soundtrack) his favorites.

 Not everyone was happy with the score.
 Louis and Bebe did not belong to the Musicians' Union.
 The original screen credit for the film, which was supposed to read "Electronic Music by Louis and Bebe Barron", was changed at the last moment by a contract lawyer from the American Federation of Musicians.
-In order to not upset the union, the association with the word music had to be removed.
+In order not to upset the union, the association with the word music had to be removed.
 The Barrons were credited with "Electronic Tonalities".
 Because of their non-membership in the union, the film was not considered for an Oscar in the soundtrack category.

 Later works

 The Barrons did not know what to call their creations; it was John Cage, working with the Barrons in their studio for his earliest electronic work, who convinced them that it was "music".

-The Musicians' Union forced MGM to title the Forbidden Planet score "electronic tonalities", not "music".
-And seeing the handwriting on the wall, used that excuse to deny them membership in the 1950s; the union's primary concern was losing jobs for performers rather than the medium itself.
+The Musicians' Union forced MGM to title the Forbidden Planet score "electronic tonalities", not "music", and seeing the handwriting on the wall, used that excuse to deny them membership in the 1950s.
+The union's primary concern was losing jobs for performers rather than the medium itself.
 As a result, the Barrons never scored another film for Hollywood.
 As the years passed, the Barrons did not continue to keep up with technology, and were perfectly content to make their music in the way they always had.
 However, modern digital technology is now imitating the rich sounds of those old analog circuits.
 Bebe's last work was Mixed Emotions in 2000, from raw material collected at the University of California, Santa Barbara studio.
 It sounds remarkably like the Barrons' earlier material.

 In 1962, the Barrons moved to Los Angeles.
 Although they divorced in 1970, they continued to compose together until the death of Louis in 1989.